IanAlbuquerque/vaca_pontual_unity_game/README.md

   - WASD Movement (`PlayerMovement.cs`)
   - Spacebar (Double) Jump (`PlayerMovement.cs`)
   - Cow Model Snapping in 90 degrees quantization
+    - implemented by using sphere as collision shape and attaching a rigid body to it and locking its rotation in the Z axis.
+By watching the rotation, it was possible to quantize and make the cow model snap, for a  funny effect.

     !["Rio PUC Games Logo"](documentation/img/cow_snapping.png)

 ## Development Questions

 Documentation and Code Organization
 - What is a good naming convention for scripts?
 Variables?
-Functions>
+Functions?
   - Currently using: `ThisIsMyScriptName.cs` for files and `CamelCase` for code.

 - Any methods documentation patterns?